JasperFx/wolverine/docs/guide/messaging/transports/mqtt.md

         // Listen to an MQTT topic, and this could also be a wildcard
         // pattern
         opts.ListenToMqttTopic("app/incoming")
+            // In the case of receiving JSON data, but
+            // not identifying metadata, tell Wolverine
+            // to assume the incoming message is this type .DefaultIncomingMessage<Message1>()

             // The default is AtLeastOnce
             .QualityOfService(MqttQualityOfServiceLevel.AtMostOnce);